Full-waveform earthquake source inversion using simulation-based inference: Simulation-based Inference

 \subsection{Neural density estimators (NDEs)}

 The task of inference then relies on finding and training a model $\psi$ capable of modelling complex probability distributions.
 Much of the success of SBI hinges on the advancements made in the flexibility and efficiency of NDEs over the last decade.
-Neural density estimation is a conceptually simple task at its core; given a dataset of observations of $\{x_i\}$, a NDE must be trained to estimate the density $p(x)$ across $x$.
-Conditional probabilities can be similarly treated, with a dataset of $\{x_i, y_i\}$ allowing the empirical modelling of e.g. density $p(y \! \mid \! x)$.
+Neural density estimation is a conceptually simple task at its core; given a dataset of observations of $\{\mathbf{x}_i\}$ where $i$ runs over all examples in the dataset, a NDE must be trained to estimate the density $p(\mathbf{x})$ across $\mathbf{x}$.
+Conditional probabilities can be similarly treated, with a dataset of $\{\mathbf{x}_i, \mathbf{y}_i\}$ allowing the empirical modelling of e.g. density $p(\mathbf{y} \! \mid \! \mathbf{x})$.
 In practice, the challenge in performing this modelling is to design a flexible density estimator with a tractable (ideally easy to compute) density function.

 Practical advancements in explicit probability density estimation \citep{bishop1994mixture,Rezende_15,Papamakarios_MAF_2017} have enabled the direct use of ML for Bayesian inference.
 Generally, neural networks are trained to parametrise either mixtures of density models \citep[Mixture Density Networks,][]{bishop1994mixture} or a series of transformations to convert a simple base distribution into the target probability distribution \citep{Rezende_15}.
 This latter approach is known as \textit{normalising flows} and has seen intense interest from the ML community, with rapid progress leading to improvements in the efficiency and flexibility of these models \citep{germain2015made,uria2016neural}.
 The Masked Autoregressive Flow (MAF) \citep{Papamakarios_MAF_2017} leverages a number of these improvements and has emerged as a highly successful NDE, with several proven applications modelling complex and diverse probability distributions in SBI \citep{Alsing2019}. \citet{Papamakarios_review21} provides a thorough review of normalising flows and the various incarnations of this method in trainable NDEs.